eddiechu/Encrypt-Delete-Test/README.md

 - rundll32.exe EncryptDelTestv4.1.dll,Decrypt

-NaughtyDelTestv4.1.doc (may be blocked by Microsoft)
+NaughtyDelTestv4.1.xls (may be blocked by anti-virus)
 - hide in Word Document